 - Sofia from the Nature Travels team is from Vaxholm, a small town in the Stockholm Archipelago.
 Here she gives the lowdown on those things you’ll be glad you knew before visiting Sweden!

 - Sweden and the Great Double Duvet Mystery

 - In a globalised world, wherever you travel, and within Europe particularly, most elements of daily life seem at first glance very familiar.
 But scratch beneath the surface and the subtle differences begin to reveal themselves, adding a new dimension to the adventure of travelling and reminding us that cultural differences are still alive and well after all.

-- For Sweden, Midsummer marks the beginning, the start of the brief but glorious summer season, a time for leisure, a time for long romantic walks on endless light evenings.
+- For Sweden, Midsummer marks the beginning, the start of the brief but glorious summer season, and is a central part of Swedish culture.